 For large towns and cities that are divided into local authorities or boroughs, we quote the area with the fewest customers over the 100,000 reporting limit.
 This may mean the list quotes a local authority area or borough instead of the town or city.

 For Premium Bonds holders living outside the UK, we only publish the country when there are at least 100,000 holders living there.
 Otherwise, we publish the area as ‘overseas’.

 We update the list of areas from time to time as the number of Premium Bonds holders in each area changes.

 Prize draw details

-The table below shows the value of the individual prizes together with the number of prizes of each value for the September 2015 draw, as an example.
+The table below shows the value of the individual prizes together with the estimated number of prizes of each value for the December 2015 draw, as an example.
 We’ll update this estimate every three months or whenever we change the prize fund interest rate, prize values, odds or prize distribution.